RedBeardDotDev/BingWallpaperDownloader/BingWallpaperDownloader/Readme.md

 The following variables can be used to control the application:

-- LOG_TO_DB
-  - Whether or not logging is added to the database
-  - Default: true
 - LOG_TO_CONSOLE
   - Whether or not logging is sent to the console
   - Default: true